JJArias95/JJArias95/README.md

-# Hi, my name is Jesús 👋
+# Hi, my name is Jesús and I am physicist 👋

-I am Physicist since 2018 and have been a self-taught programmer since I first discovered the world of technology.
+I have been a self-taught programmer since I first discovered the world of technology.
 I've done multiple projects in different programming languages ​​privately.
 Now that I know Github and its power to reach more people, I decided to start uploading everything I've done in these years publicly.

 ##  Programming languages
 [![Python](https://img.shields.io/badge/Python-3.11-blue?style=for-the-badge&logo=python&logoColor=white&labelColor=101010)]()